 up for a peek behind the scenes at our museum.
 Each tour includes seeing

-a portion of virtually all of the museums quilt collections in their
+a portion of the museums 1000+ quilt collection in its

-state-of-the-art rolled storage systems, viewing 10 quilts on examination
+state-of-the-art rolled storage systems.
+You will view 10 quilts on examination

 are by appointment only and are generally scheduled on weekdays during